 Sands Point, New York - 2014

-A renovation and addition to an existing ranch style house on the north shore of Long Island where much of the existing interior walls were removed, opening up and reconfiguring the house to fit the lifestyle of the family while retaining and accentuating the character of the original house.
-A core "Element" was created at the center of the home that houses bathrooms, a powder room and is clad in white oak slats add a unique texture to the character of the open space while acting as acoustic baffles to mediate sound in the long and open loft-like interior.
-Opportunities to bring in natural light were created via skylights throughout the space that work in tandem with lighting solutions that choreograph uses in different areas.
+A renovation and addition to an existing ranch style house on the north shore of Long Island.
+Framing devices and exterior finishes heighten the integration of the house in the landscape and give character as you enter the house.
+Much of the existing interior walls were removed, opening up and reconfiguring the house to fit the lifestyle of the family while retaining and accentuating the character of the original house.
+A core “Element” was created at the center of the home that contains bathrooms and storage and is clad in white oak slats which add a unique texture to the character of the open space while acting as an acoustic baffle to mediate sound in the long and open loft-like interior.
+Natural lighting strategies throughout the space work in tandem with other lighting strategies to choreograph each domestic activity.

 Park Slope, Brooklyn, New York - 2011